savob/savobajic.ca/content/projects/personal/clock.md

 ### Signal Generator Circuit

-The signal generator is little more than two cascaded CD4060 chips to divide down the reference 32.768 kHz crystal signal.
+The signal generator is little more than two cascaded CD4060 chips to divide down the reference 32.768&nbsp;kHz crystal signal.
 Since it is also the power source for the rest of the system, it has a USB connector and some capacitors to help smooth the power received for the system.

 {{< fig src="/images/clock-signal-generator-schematic.svg" caption="Schematic for the signal generator (PDF version: [Colour](/pdf/signal_generator.pdf) / [BW](/pdf/signal_generator_bw.pdf))" class="schematic" >}}